Technology & Engineering, CX & Design August 03, 2020

 Creating a future-proof API strategy

-APIs can be monetised directly in a minority of cases, but their value is usually measured by how they improve and enhance innovation and development.
-It’s a case of building digital platforms that expand your company’s capabilities and therefore worth.
+APIs can be monetized directly in a minority of cases, but their value is usually measured by how they improve and enhance innovation and development.
+It’s a case of building digital platforms that expand your company’s capabilities and therefore worth it.

 Creating a viable portfolio is only possible with a formal API strategy, which must take the following into account: